sellamiy/GPiD-Framework/README.md

 ## Utilities ##

-The framework provides sample executables for performing abduction using [1] with the previously introduced solver interfaces.
+The framework provides sample executables for GPiD and Ilinva, built using the interfaces available.

 It also provide an utility to automatically generate abducible literals files.